fp-works/2019-winter-Haskell-school/README.md

 After each week's class, participants need to complete assignments from the cis194 course and submit to this repo as a [Pull Request](https://github.com/fp-works/2019-winter-Haskell-school/pulls).

-You can skip the assignments, but remember:
+You shouldn’t skip the assignments, and remember:

 > If you don't do your homework and expect to be a Haskell programmer in the end of this course just by coming to/reading the lecture, you are kidding yourself. &mdash;Shine Li